-(F) Recommendations for further study, including a specific recommendation for a tier-two evaluation when aquifer susceptibility is rated as high, or whether more information is needed to complete an aquifer susceptibility rating;-
+(F) Recommendations for further study, including a specific recommendation for a tier-two evaluation when aquifer susceptibility is rated as medium or high, or whether more information is needed to complete an aquifer susceptibility rating.

-(G) If, in the opinion of the groundwater professional, a tier-two evaluation is not necessary, the tier-one evaluation shall provide recommendations for best management practices and other measures to mitigate probable worse-case scenario release of contaminants.
+(G) If, in the opinion of the groundwater professional, a tier-two evaluation is not necessary, the tier-one evaluation shall provide recommendations for best management practices and other measures to mitigate probable worse-case scenario release of contaminants pill.

 (3) Tier-two hydrogeologic evaluation.
 A tier-two evaluation addresses aquifer vulnerability for subject development proposals.
-A tier-two evaluation shall be completed for developments meeting criteria (6) or (7) under Section 11.82.040, for sites determined as having an aquifer susceptibility rating of mediumor-high, as otherwise recommended by a qualified groundwater professional in a tier-one evaluation report, or as directed by the administrator to resolve uncertainty following completion of a tier-one evaluation.
+A tier-two evaluation shall be completed for developments meeting criteria (6) through (110) under Section 11.82.040, for sites determined as having an aquifer susceptibility rating of medium or high or as otherwise recommended by a qualified groundwater professional in a tier-one evaluation report, or as directed by the administrator to resolve uncertainty following completion of a tier-one evaluation.
 A tier-two evaluation report shall include the following: